 Service Station for ships

-Cancellation Policy of Clube Nautico Deportivo de Ribeira : restrictive
+Clube Nautico Deportivo de Ribeira is located in Galicia.

 The autonomous community of Galicia is situated in the North-Western side of Spain, being bordered by Portugal.
 The name of the province is also known as Galiza and it is pronounced in various ways, depending on the area.
 This province has earned the title of a historic nationality and it is composed of the provinces A Coruna, Lugo, Ourense and Pontevedra.
 Galicia is bordered by Atlantic Ocean and it is one of the most beautiful parts of the country.